 Where and How is the Fair Celebrated?

-Most of the activities take place at the fairgrounds, located to the west of town near the intersection of Brahma Temple Road and National Highway 89.
+Most of the activities take place at the fairground, located to the west of town near the intersection of Brahma Temple Road and National Highway 89.
 The camels are dressed up, paraded, shaved, entered into beauty contests, raced, made to dance, and traded.
 A huge carnival is held, with an array of musicians, magicians, dancers, acrobats, snake charmers and carousel rides to entertain the crowd.

 Rajasthan Tourism publishes a program of events before the festival, which can be obtained for free from your accommodations in Pushkar.